-There is a long history, across RGSW and AOS, of supporting pupils from families with limited resources to help them meet the cost of their children’s education.
+There is a long history, across RGS and AOS schools, of supporting pupils from families with limited resources to help them meet the cost of their children’s education.
 Funds provided for this reason are known as bursaries.
 In the past, this was done through means-tested bursary awards from the respective School budgets and during the 1980s and 1990s both RGSW and AOS were very active in securing support from central government through the Assisted Places scheme until it was stopped in 1997.
 Some alumni and parents also chose to sponsor individual pupils directly and this work continues at RGS today with the School providing bursary support from its operating budget and additional support being secured from voluntary donations.

-Donors who wish to offer a bursary award outside of the two bursary funds should contact Scott in the Foundation Office.
-It is possible to set up named bursary awards or to sponsor pupils for specific periods such as a Sixth Form entrant who wishes to join RGSW for his/her final two years of School.
-Recipients would be subject to the same means-testing and academic entrance requirements as other bursary pupils.
+Donors who wish to offer a bursary award outside of the two bursary funds should contact Scott MacDonald in the Foundation Office.
+It is possible to set up named bursary awards or to sponsor pupils for specific periods such as a Sixth Form entrant who wishes to join RGS for his/her final two years of School.
+Recipients are subject to the same means-testing and academic entrance requirements as other bursary pupils.